nunodotferreira/workbench/README.md

 Filters are mapped in `app/Bot/Facebook/Routes/Filters.php` and `app/Bot/Facebook/Routes/Postbacks.php`.
 The order in the array is the same order in which the message will go through.

-4.5 Background
+__4.5 Background__

-: Background states are used to push a message to user(s) outside the context of a conversation, it can be a regular message or "jump" to a workflow state.
+Background states are used to push a message to user(s) outside the context of a conversation, it can be a regular message or "jump" to a workflow state.

 ---